Category:

 What is Alfre Woodard's Net Worth?

-Alfre Woodard is an American actress, producer and activist who has a net worth of $13 million dollars.
+Alfre Woodard is an American actress, producer and activist who has a net worth of $8 million.
 Alfre Woodard is known for her roles in such films as "Cross Creek," "Grand Canyon," "Heart and Souls," "Passion Fish," and "Clemency."
 On the small screen, she earned acclaim for her roles on "Hill Street Blues," "St. Elsewhere," "The Practice," and "Desperate Housewives," as well as for her performances in numerous television films, including "Miss Evers' Boys."
 Beyond acting, Woodard is known for her dedication to activism.

 As of this writing she has been nominated for 18 Emmys, one Grammy and one Academy Award.
 She has won four Emmys, a Golden Globe and Three SAG awards.
 For many years she held the record for most Emmy wins by a black actor.
 Regina King tied her record in September 2020.